-This document provides full specifications of OMP 2011 to be used to set allocations for various sectors and super-areas for the 2011+ seasons for the West Coast rock lobster fishery.
-This OMP is implemented slightly differently for the first season (2011), than for 2012+.
+This document provides full specifications of OMP 2011 re-tuned to be used to set allocations for various sectors and super-areas for the 2013+ seasons for the West Coast rock lobster fishery.
+This OMP is implemented slightly differently for the first season (2011), and also differs from OMP 2011 as intended to be implemented for 2012+.
 The management objective is to increase the male biomass above 75mm CL by 35% by 2021 relative to the 2006 level in median terms.
-This document provides details of the three main components of OMP 2011: 1) how data are combined across the five super-areas (Area 1-2, Area 3-4, Area 5-6, Area 7 and Area 8+) for input into the OMP; 2) the OMP formulae which provide the global TAC recommendation; and 3) the manner in which the global TAC is split amongst the super-areas and different sectors.
+OMP 2011 re-tuned retains this management objective by adjusting for the TAC set for the 2012 season being higher than recommended under OMP 2011.
+This document provides details of the three main components of OMP 2011 re-tuned: 1) how data are combined across the five super-areas (Area 1-2, Area 3-4, Area 5-6, Area 7 and Area 8+) for input into the OMP; 2) the OMP formulae which provide the global TAC recommendation; and 3) the manner in which the global TAC is split amongst the super-areas and different sectors.

-At a meeting on 18 Oct 2011, the SWG reviewed a number of alternate CMPs (Candidate Management Procedures) for the future management of the west coast rock lobster resource (see Fisheries/2011/OCT/SWG-WCRL/58 rev and Fisheries/2011/OCT/SWG-WCRL/59 rev).
+At a meeting on 18 Oct 2011, the SWG reviewed a number of alternate CMPs (Candidate Management Procedures) for the future management of the west coast rock lobster resource (see Fisheries/2011/OCT/SWG-WCRL/58\rev and Fisheries/2011/OCT/SWG-WCRL/59\rev).